-(ii) Upon or at any time after the occurrence of an Event of Default with respect to Counterparty, ENA may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates specifying that such Event of Default has occurred in accordance with the specific requirements of the Letter of Credit.
+( Upon or at any time after the occurrence of an Event of Default with respect to Counterparty, ENA may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the Issuer of one or more certificates specifying that such Event of Default has occurred in accordance with the specific requirements of the Letter of Credit.
 Cash proceeds received from drawing upon the Letter of Credit shall be deemed to be collateral as security for Counterparty’s obligations to ENA (and Counterparty hereby pledges and grants to ENA as security for such obligations a first lien, priority security interest in and to such cash proceeds).
 ENA shall either (y) apply such proceeds to reduce Counterparty’s obligations under the Confirmation and all outstanding Swaps (Counterparty remaining liable for any amounts owing to ENA after such application), subject to ENA’s obligation to return any surplus proceeds remaining after such obligations are satisfied in full or (z) hold such proceeds as collateral security for Counterparty’s obligations to ENA under the Confirmation and all outstanding Swaps.
 Notwithstanding ENA’s receipt of cash under the Letter of Credit, Counterparty shall remain liable to ENA (y) for any failure to transfer sufficient Performance Assurance and (z) for any amounts due and owing to ENA and remaining unpaid after the application of the amounts so drawn by ENA.

 (g) Counterparty may substitute a Letter of Credit for one or more other outstanding Letter(s) of Credit issued for the benefit of ENA, provided that the amount of such substitute Letter of Credit shall be at least equal to that of the Letter(s) of Credit being replaced (determined in good faith and in a commercially reasonable manner by ENA), and provided further that no Letter of Credit shall be canceled unless and until the Letter of Credit to be substituted therefor shall have been validly executed and issued for the benefit of ENA in accordance with applicable law.